xtanai/edgetrack/README.md

 ### Problem

-Native **MIPI CSI** camera interfaces offer excellent bandwidth, low latency, and precise timing, but they suffer from a major limitation: **very short cable lengths**, which makes larger or distributed setups impractical.
+Native **MIPI CSI** camera interfaces offer excellent bandwidth, low latency, and precise timing, but they suffer from a major limitation: **very short cable lengths**, which makes larger or distributed camera setups impractical.

-**USB-based** camera solutions allow longer cables, but USB is **interrupt-driven and host-dependent**, which typically results in **higher latency, more jitter, and less deterministic timing**—especially problematic for synchronized multi-camera systems.
+**USB-based** camera solutions allow longer cables, but USB is **interrupt-driven and host-dependent**, which typically results in **higher latency, increased jitter, and less deterministic timing**—especially problematic for tightly synchronized multi-camera systems.

 **Ethernet/LAN-based** cameras improve distance and deployment flexibility, but many implementations still rely on **OS-level interrupts, buffering, and packet scheduling**, which are not inherently optimized for **hard real-time capture** or frame-accurate multi-camera synchronization.
-In practice, achieving truly deterministic behavior often requires a **real-time–tuned OS/network stack** and careful system-level optimization.
+In practice, achieving truly deterministic behavior often requires a **real-time–tuned OS and network stack**, along with careful system-level optimization.

 In addition, purpose-built **GigE / 2.5GigE machine-vision cameras** remain relatively expensive—often **€500+ per unit**—which makes large multi-camera arrays **cost-heavy** and limits scalability from a hardware-budget perspective.

-At the high end, **CoaXPress** can deliver outstanding performance with direct, low-latency data paths into CPU/GPU.
-However, it comes with **very expensive hardware**, requires dedicated **frame grabbers**, and scales poorly in practice.
-Beyond the capture hardware itself, processing **4+ cameras** can place a substantial load on a single host CPU—often pushing systems toward high-end workstations (e.g., Threadripper-class machines) and significant engineering effort to optimize the pipeline.
+At the high end, **CoaXPress** can deliver outstanding performance with direct, low-latency data paths into CPU/GPU memory.
+However, it comes with **very high hardware cost**, requires dedicated **frame grabbers**, and scales poorly **in terms of system cost and integration complexity**.
+Beyond the capture hardware itself, processing **multiple high-resolution cameras on a single host** can place a substantial load on the CPU/GPU—often pushing systems toward high-end workstation-class hardware (e.g., Threadripper-class systems) and significant engineering effort to optimize the processing pipeline.

 ### Solution

 EdgeTrack separates **image capture** from **high-level processing** by moving **reconstruction and preprocessing directly to the edge**.
-Instead of concentrating the entire workload on one expensive host CPU, each edge device handles its **local reconstruction tasks** using native MIPI CSI—where it performs best—and exports only **processed, compact 3D data** (e.g., keypoints, tool poses, sparse geometry) over the network.
+Instead of concentrating the entire workload on a single, expensive host system, each edge device performs its **local reconstruction tasks** using native MIPI CSI—where it performs best—and exports only **processed, compact 3D data** (e.g., keypoints, tool poses, sparse geometry) over the network.

-This approach preserves the **timing fidelity** and signal quality of native CSI capture while remaining **cost-efficient, scalable, and deployment-friendly**.
+This architecture preserves the **timing fidelity and signal quality** of native CSI capture while remaining **cost-efficient, scalable, and deployment-friendly**.

 ---